owagner/modbus2mqtt/README.md

 It states whether the module is currently running and connected to the broker (1) and to the Modbus interface (2).

-We also maintain a "connected"-Topic for each poller (prefix/poller topic/connected).
+We also maintain a "connected"-Topic for each poller (prefix/poller_topic/connected).
 This is useful when using Modbus RTU with multiple slave devices because a non-responsive device can be detected.

+For diagnostic purposes (mainly for Modbus via serial) the topics prefix/poller_topic/diagnostics_errors_percent and prefix/poller_topic/diagnostics_errors_total are avaiable.
+This feature can be enabled by passing the argument "--diagnostics-rate X" with x being the amount of seconds between each recalculation of the error rate in percent.
+Set X to something like 600 to get diagnostic messages every 10 minutes.

 Writing to Modbus coils and registers
 ------------------------------------------------